Main content | back to top

 Sakhalin-2 - an overview

-Sakhalin-2 is a project of many firsts: The offshore oil platform Molikpaq was the first to be installed on the Russian shelf.
-The Lunskoye-A and Piltun-Astokhkoye-B (PA-B) platforms are also the first of their type to be installed on the shelf.,The LNG plant is the first in Russia.
+Sakhalin-2 is a project of many firsts: the offshore oil platform Molikpaq was the first to be installed on the Russian shelf; the Lunskoye-A and Piltun-Astokhkoye-B (PA-B) platforms are also the first of their type to be installed on the shelf; and the LNG plant is the first in Russia.

-Now that Sakhalin-2 has reached its full capacity, it takes 5% of the world’s current liquefied natural gas (LNG) market.
+Sakhalin-2 supplies more than 4% of the world’s current liquefied natural gas (LNG) market.
 Japan and South Korea are the main customers for oil and LNG exports.

 More than 25,000 people worked at the project at the peak of its construction.

 Sakhalin-2 lays the foundation for Russia to become a leading energy exporter to the highly competitive energy markets of the Asia-Pacific region.

 Sakhalin-2 is technically challenging.
 It is equivalent in size to five world-scale projects, located in a hostile subarctic environment, and covers a vast area in a region with almost no existing infrastructure.
 There are also environmental, ecological and social sensitivities to be tackled.
 The float-over installation of the topsides for the PA-B platform set a world record at some 28,000 tonnes.
 The previous record was held by the Lunskoye-A platform at 22,000 tonnes.